 - Challenging anti-small business incumbents

-NFIB staff conduct thorough research on candidates, campaigns, and the political environment to determine where NFIB can be most effective for small business.
-We put our resources into those priority areas, and thus NFIB may not be able to endorse every well-intentioned candidate.
+NFIB staff conducts thorough research on candidates, campaigns, and the political environment to determine where NFIB can use its resources in the most effective and efficient way.

-In deciding to support an incumbent or back a challenger, the PAC Board reviews each candidate’s small business voting record as well as their legislative relationship with NFIB.
+In deciding to support an incumbent or back a challenger, the PAC Committee reviews each candidate’s small business voting record as well as their legislative relationship with NFIB.

-NFIB staff interview candidates and require them to fill out a questionnaire.
+NFIB staff interviews candidates and require them to fill out a questionnaire.
 For open seats, NFIB surveys all members in the state or district to ask if NFIB should be involved in the race and which candidate members recommend supporting.